-Celtic FC is my favourite football club.
-Full stop.
-This whole ‘ReBrand’ project was actually inspired by my toying around with the iconic Celtic badge over the last couple of years.
+This whole ReBrand project was first inspired by my toying around with the iconic Celtic badge over the last decade.
 Established in 1888, Celtic has become one of the most adorned and respected football clubs in the world.
-Redesigning the badge of such an iconic football club (with the most devoted supporters in the world) was a daunting task, even if my alterations were only for fun.
+Redesigning the badge of such an iconic football club (with some of the most devoted supporters in the world) was a daunting task, even if my alterations were only for fun.